L&Q charcoal textured image on content page header

 The National Youth Theatre workshops

-In 2018, we teamed up with the National Youth Theatre to offer free theatre workshops in Newham, Waltham Forest and Lewisham.
+In 2018, we also teamed up with the National Youth Theatre to offer free theatre workshops in Newham, Waltham Forest and Lewisham.

 You can learn more about the National Youth Theatre workshops in our media centre.